-The Commission on State Mandates (CSM) determines what activities are reimbursable.
-The CSM solicits input and adopts parameters and guidelines consistent with the statement of decision.
+The CSM determines what activities are reimbursable.
+The CSM solicits input and adopts parameters and guidelines (Ps & Gs) consistent with the statement of decision.
 The parameters and guidelines identify reimbursable activities and provide that claimants are allowed to claim and be reimbursed only for increased costs related to the reimbursable activities identified.
-Unless otherwise noted, the parameters and guidelines and various Government Code provisions require claimants to claim actual costs.
+Unless otherwise noted, the Ps & Gs and various GC provisions require claimants to claim actual costs.
 The statement of decision and supporting staff analysis provide additional clarification if the parameters and guidelines for a specific mandate are not clear.